 Creating a Persistent Volume

 There are two ways of creating persistent volumes.
-You can make it statically and dynamically as well.
+You can make Kubernetes persistent volume statically and dynamically as well.
 When you add the volume manually to a cluster, it gives birth to a statically created volume.
 A dynamically constructed volume is designed as a result when a volume that doesn’t exist is referenced.
-You’ll learn how to use kubectl for creating a volume with the help of a static method.
+You’ll learn how to use Kubectl to create a volume with the help of a static method.
+We will also discuss Kubernetes yaml pvc pv example.

-For that purpose, in the beginning, you will need a YAML file specifically for the persistent volume:
+For that purpose, in Kubernetes persistent volume in the beginning, you will need a YAML file specifically for the persistent volume:

-This file defines as a straightforward persistent volume with a 1Gi capacity.
+This file is defined as a straightforward persistent volume with a 1Gi capacity.
 A few other configuration settings define the volume’s provisioning and access.

 Access Modes

-The accessModes field describes which nodes and pods can access the volume:
+The accessModes in Kubernetes persistent volume field describes which nodes and pods can access the volume:

 - ReadWriteOnce implies that all the pods present in a single mode are capable of reading and writing data.

-- ReadOnlyMany and ReadWriteMany apply to the pods on multiple nodes that have the ability to read-only and read-write access both.
+- ReadOnlyMany and ReadWriteMany apply to the pods on multiple nodes that can read-only and read-write access both.

 - ReadWriteOncePod is a new mode introduced in Kubernetes v1.22 that allows read-write access by a single pod on a single node.